Masterx-AI/Project_Forecasting_Air_Passengers__/README.md

 ### Description:

 A simple yet challenging project, to forecast the volume of air passengers, based on monthly totals of a US airline passengers from 1949 to 1960.
-Can you overcome these obstacles & Forecast the future occupancies of the Airlines?
+Can you overcome the obstacles & Forecast the future occupancies of the Airlines?

 **This data frame contains the following columns:**